emptynick/breville-barista-touch/Readme.md

 1. ???
 2. ???
-3. Connected to pin 58 of STM32 (generic IO)
+3. Connected to pin 58 of STM32 (generic IO) Could be SWCLK (150k Ohm)
 4. Connected to pin 36 of STM32 (generic IO)
 5. ???
 6. Connected to pin 3 of STM32 (TRACED1)